raphael-geffroy/isalid-refactoring-test/README.md

 ### 4.1 - Algorithmic improvements
 Update the algorithmic using up-to-date code (new features provided by PHP earlier versions).
 Simplify the logic and improve the readability.
+### 4.2 - Enriching the domain
+I tried to follow the sandwich pattern technique to refactor the service.
+It implies to put the shared states on the extremities of the method to highlight the immutable domain (the domain logic) and finally try to enrich our domain (Aggregates, Entities, ValueObjects and if needed Domain services).
+In that end I created a TemplatedText ValueObject to encapsulate the logic (contains and replace).